optcond/mezotools/README.md

-# mezomono
+# Mezo Tools

-Monorepo for the Mezo operator toolchain.
+Monorepo for the Mezo chain tools.
 The workspace is managed with `pnpm` and contains the operational dashboard, data indexer, redemption dApp, and a shared TypeScript toolkit so protocol logic stays consistent across packages.

 ## Getting Started